flexn-io/create/docs/docs/tutorials/advanced/screens.md

 Let's start filling content of our application.
 Flexn Template contains several platform agnostics screens which means the same file is rendered on all the platforms.

 ## Abstracted screen
 First let's create an abstracted screen wrapper which will hold logic repeated over each screen.
-In `src/screens` folder create file called `screens.tsx`
+In `src/screens` folder create file called `screens.tsx` and fill with the following content:

 ```javascript
 import { Screen as FMScreen, ScreenProps, ScreenStates } from '@flexn/sdk';